KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PublicTransportBerlin by deg0nz](https://github.com/deg0nz/MMM-PublicTransportBerlin)

-1. Recommendation: Found `new Date()` in file `BvgFetcher.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: Found `"eslint-plugin-json"` in file `package.json`: Replace it by `eslint-plugin-jsonc`.
-4. Recommendation: Replace eslintrc by new flat config.
+1. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PublicTransportVVO by ChristianGeie](https://github.com/ChristianGeie/MMM-PublicTransportVVO)